Abdul Aziz Al Saud - Founder of Modern Saudi Arabia

 Third Saudi State

 The British recognized the rule of Ibn Saud over Hejaz through the Treaty of Jeddah (1927), and Abdul Aziz accepted not to enter the British Protectorate areas.
 But Ikhwan refused to accept this condition and rebelled against the Saudis.
-Their rebellion was crushed in 1929 after the Battle of Sabilla.
+Their rebellion ended in 1929 after the Battle of Sabilla.
 The Saudis executed their leaders and merged the remaining soldiers into the regular Saudi army.

 In 1932, Ibn Saud established the Kingdom of Saudi Arabia, the current and Third Saudi State, and he became its first king.